If you want more like this… Please like it.

 Had I ever been taken to a psychiatrist, I would have been labeled borderline schizophrenic, maybe hospitalized and definitely drugged.
 I never was taken to a doctor for it and as I had grown up with this condition I called “night terrors” I had grown somewhat accustomed to it and had learned to hide this “condition” from family, friends and lovers.

 These “night terrors” persisted through grad school, through clinical herbalism school, through natural foods culinary school and into the beginning of holistic nutrition school.
 They were just a part of who I was—I didn’t consider them a health concern.
 Through all of my training and education I adopted a healthier lifestyle, was physically active and ate healthier.
-I found it fun and challenging to cook gluten free and vegan after culinary school, so I only actively consumed gluten when eating out.
+I found it fun and challenging to cook gluten and dairy free after culinary school, so I only actively consumed gluten when eating out.
 Even though my “night terrors” persisted, they were shorter in duration and what I saw would dissolve usually within a minute or so of shining my flashlight on it.
 I didn’t even have them every night anymore.

 As part of the nutrition program I was in, I succumbed to doing a gluten elimination diet.
 I thought nothing of it, that it would have no effect, because I had no digestion problems and I consumed very little gluten.
 After a couple months of the elimination diet, I thought nothing had really changed.
 I very strongly remember that it was my favorite month of the year… February (in 2007) meant it was Stout Month at the Mountain Sun (a local brewery in Boulder).
 And so, happy that I had “passed” my elimination diet, I ordered a chocolate cherry stout and a grilled cheese, avocado and tomato sandwich on rye bread.
 I had no idea that, that meal would be my last drink of a good stout beer or that I would never taste rye again.